vmsmith/CookBook/sauce_red_wine.md

 #### Ingredients

+* 1 green bell pepper, cut into small pieces
+* 1 small yellow onion, chopped
+* 1 clove of crushed garlic, chopped
+* 10 cherry tomatos
+* 6 medium white mushrooms, sliced thinly
+* 1 cup of red wine
+* 1 cup of water
+* 1.5 teaspoons of salt
+* 1.5 teaspoons of pepper
+* Herbes de Provence
+* 1 pat of butter
+* Olive oil

 #### Preparation

+1. Chop onion
+2. Chop pepper
+3. Chop garlic

 #### Directions

-For the wine sauce, cut up the onion and put it in a small saucepan with olive oil.
-Add the crushed garlic.
-Cook the onions until golden brown.
-Then cut the green pepper into small pieces and the mushrooms into thin slices, add them to the small pan and cook on medium heat for 5 minutes.
-Add the cherry tomatoes, 1 glass of red wine, and a glass of water.
-Add salt, pepper and herbes de Provence to taste.
-Bring to boil and simmer for 10-15 minutes.
-Finally, place a pat of butter on top of the sauce.
+1. Heat the chopped onion in olive oil until golden brown
+2. Add the garlic
+3. Add the peppers and mushrooms and cook for five minutes
+4. Add the cherry tomatoes, wine, and water, along with herbes de Provence
+5. Bring to a boil and simmer for 5 - 10 minutes
+6. Salt and pepper to taste
+7. Add a pat of butter on top of the sauce